drowe67/radae/README.md

    sudo pip3 install matplotlib
    sudo -u www-data python3 -c "import matplotlib"
    ```
-   The presence of the packages can be checked by mimicing the www-data user.
+   The presence of the packages can be checked by mimicing the www-data user (the last line in each step above should return nothing if all is well).

-1. Apache needs to be set up such that we can access `.html` and `.cgi` in the `~/public_html`` dir.
+1. Configure Apache for CGI and serving pages from our `~/public_html` dir.
    ```
    sudo a2enmod cgid
    sudo a2enmod userdir
    sudo systemctl restart apache2
    ```
-   We want html and cgi to run out of ~/public_html:
+   We want html and cgi to run out of ~/public_html, so permissions have to be `755` and `www-data` has to be added to the users group.
    ```
    mkdir ~/public_html
    chmod 755 public_html
+   sudo usermod -a -G <username> www-data
    ```
-   I also placed this in my /etc/apache2.conf
+   To let CGI scripts run from ~/public_html I placed this in my `/etc/apache2.conf`:
    ```
    <Directory "/home/david/public_html">
       Options +ExecCGI